MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/settings.md

 > [!IMPORTANT]
 > This feature is currently in public preview.
 It is provided to give you an early look at an upcoming feature, and to allow you to provide feedback while it is still in development.

 The Economy Settings page contains various options to configure UGC and Economy features for your game.
 These settings can be found under the *Economy* tab under *Title Settings*.
 These settings can also be set and accessed via APIs using the `UpdateCatalogConfig` and `GetCatalogConfig` calls respectively.
-Note that these APIs can only be called by title entities.
+Note that these APIs can only be called by [title entities](/gaming/playfab/features/data/entities/#title).

 ## Catalog Admins and Reviewers

 Both admins and reviewers are a comma-separated list of user IDs.

 #### Catalog Admins
 Catalog Admins are players that are given full title-level access to the published and draft catalog.
-When accessing items through the `SearchItems` or `GetItem` APIs, these players will have access to all published items including:
+When accessing items through the `SearchItems` or `GetItem` APIs, these players will have read and write access to all published items including:

 - Items with a Non-Approved Moderation State
 - Expired Items (ie. Items with past End-Dates)